shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 - Editing commit history and rebasing are very valuable tools for keeping the commit history clean and easy to understand.
 Please familiarize yourself with these concepts before contributing.
 In any case, the seniors will be there to help you out.
 - Before starting work, run `git fetch upstream` and then `git rebase upstream/master`, to rebase your branch on top of the main branch.
 This will help you avoid merge conflicts, and sync your branch with the main branch.
+- Addressing reviews on existing PRs is as important as creating new PRs.
+Please be responsive to the feedback and make the necessary updates.
+- Create a new branch for each issue you are working on.
+This will help you keep your changes isolated and make it easier to manage multiple PRs.
+The branch should be created from upstream/master, and only after fetching the latest changes from the main branch from upstream first.

 ## Code Review